DevExpress-Examples/asp-net-core-dashboard-custom-item-gallery/readme.md

 ## Country Sales Dashboard

 The dashboard displays product sales for the selected category.
-Use the Country parameter to filter data by a country.
+Use the Country parameter to filter data by country.
 Select a category on the Polar Chart to show sales by products from this category in the table.

 This dashboard contains the following custom items: